sdmccabe/commuter-network/README.md

 Edge:
 - `weight`: the amount of commuting traffic between the edges
-- `margin`: the uncertainty around this magnitude, where available
+- `margin`: the uncertainty around this magnitude, where available (ACS only)

 `construct_county_network.py` creates a weighted edgelist of commuting flows between counties, drawn from Table 1 of the [2011-2015 5-Year ACS Commuting Flows